 Having positive reviews show up alongside a search for your business is invaluable.
 For many, you will gain an immediate sense of authority and trust.
 It can also raise a Google listing in the map pack area of a results page when a search is hyper-local.

 Your plan in place to increase reviews should include the following:

-- plan to help them when necessary, possibly with instructions
+- plan to help them give a review when necessary, possibly with step by step written instructions;

 - be prepared to send follow up requests;